mahm0udnasr/Food-Delivery/README.md

 # Food Delivery

-Food Delivery is a web application that allows users to browse and order food from various restaurants.
+Food Delivery is a web application that allows users to browse and order food.
 This project provides a user-friendly interface for customers to explore menus, place orders, and enjoy a seamless food delivery experience.

 ## Demo